-Materials, Colors, Transparency & Design Elements
+Materials, Colors & Design Elements

 The existing campus is reasonably compact, defined and architecturally cohesive.
-New additions to buildings will be architecturally compatible with the existing buildings.
-Materials and colors for new construction will be selected for high quality and durability, particularly on highly-visible facades, and with an effort to create continuity and clarity within the project area.
+Materials and colors for new construction will be selected for appropriate quality and durability, and with an effort to create continuity and clarity within the project area.